Xuchuyi/xuchuyi.github.io/_pages/about.md

 I'm also have some interest in dark matter model and dark matter detection, such as axion and ALP detection.

 I'm currently working on the simulation data from Illustris and IllustrisTNG simulation.
-I am testing the performance of different halo mass proxy in the simulation date with different resolution or physical recipe.
+I am testing the performance of different halo mass proxy in the simulation date with different resolution or physical recipe and making a comparison with observation.